umbraco/UmbracoDocs/umbraco-heartcore/getting-started/the-umbraco-backoffice.md

 ---
 versionFrom: 8.0.0
-meta.Title: "Umbraco Heartcore Backoffice" meta.Description: "Tour of Umbraco Heartcore backoffice"
+meta.Title: Umbraco Heartcore Backoffice meta.Description: Tour of Umbraco Heartcore backoffice
 ---

-# Tour of the Umbraco Backoffice
+# Tour of the Backoffice

 In this article you will get an introduction to the different sections in the Umbraco Backoffice.

-<iframe width="800" height="450" title="Umbraco Heartcore: Tour Around The Backoffice" src="https://www.youtube.com/embed/bQT2QcMYvwE?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Login screen